 Goodwill represents amounts arising from acquisitions and is the difference between the cost of the acquisition and the fair value of the net identifiable assets acquired.
 Intangible assets can include computer software, brands, customer relationships and other acquired intangibles as of the acquisition date.
 Goodwill and other intangibles expected to contribute indefinitely to our cash flows are not amortized, but must be evaluated by management at least annually for impairment.
 If carrying value exceeds its recoverable amount, the intangible is considered impaired and is reduced to fair value via a charge to earnings.
-Factors which could result in an impairment include, but are not limited to: (i) reduced demand for our products; (ii) higher commodity prices; (iii) lower prices for our products or increased marketing as a result of increased competition; and (iv) significant disruptions to our operations as a result of both internal and external events.
+Factors outside of our control which could result in an impairment include, but are not limited to: (i) reduced demand for our products; (ii) higher commodity prices; (iii) lower prices for our products or increased marketing as a result of increased competition; and (iv) significant disruptions to our operations as a result of both internal and external events.
 Should the value of one or more of the acquired intangibles become impaired, our consolidated profit or loss and net assets may be materially adversely affected.
-As of December 31, 2017, the carrying value of intangible assets totaled €3,470.0 million, of which €1,745.6 million was goodwill and €1,724.4 million represented brands, computer software, customer relationships and other acquired intangibles compared to total assets of €4,601.7 million.
+As of December 31, 2018, the carrying value of intangible assets totaled €3,948.2 million, of which €1,861.0 million was goodwill and €2,087.2 million represented brands, computer software, customer relationships and other acquired intangibles compared to total assets of €5,340.8 million.